-Technical Sergeant Michael L. Pekarek performs on horn with the Band of the West Concert Band, Ceremonial Band, Brass in Blue, and Gateway Brass.
-He also serves as assistant Non-Commissioned Officer in Charge of the Band's supply inventory.
+Technical Sergeant Michael L. Pekarek performs on horn with the Band of Mid-America's Concert Band and Ceremonial Band.

 A native of Denver, Colorado, Sergeant Pekarek studied Engineering and Music at the University of Colorado, Boulder, then transferred to the University of Northern Colorado where he completed a Bachelor of Music degree in 1997.
 He earned a Master of Music degree from the University of Southern Mississippi in 2001.
 He has performed with various groups including the San Antonio Symphony, Joel Kaye's Neophonic Jazz Orchestra, the American Wind Symphony, and the Macon Symphony.
 His instructors include John Keene, Jack Herrick, Roger Kaza, and Dennis Behm.
 From 2006-2009 he served on the faculty at Mercer University in Macon, GA.